-A 1 Output Driver Impedence Control Driver Size -
+A1 Output Driver Impedence Control Driver Size ←

 0 Normal 100%

 1 Weak 60%

-EMRS(2)
+EMR(2)

 The extended mode register(2) controls refresh related features.
-The default value of the extended mode register(2) is not defined, therefore the extended mode register(2) must be written after power-up for proper operation.
-The extended mode register(2) is written by asserting low on /CS,/RAS,/CAS,/WE, high on BA1 and low on BA0, while controling the states of address pins A0~A12.
-The DDR2 SDRAM should be in all bank precharge with CKE already high prior to writing into the extended mode register(2).
-Mode register contents can be changed using the same command and clock cycle requirements during normal operation as long as all bank are in the precharge state.
+The default value of the extended mode register(2) is not defined, therefore the extended mode register(2) must be programmed during initialization for proper operation.
+The extended mode register(2) is written by asserting LOW on /CS,/RAS,/CAS,/WE, HIGH on BA1 and LOW on BA0, while controling the states of address pins A0~A15.
+The DDR2 SDRAM should be in all bank precharge with CKE already HIGH prior to writing into the extended mode register(2).
+The mode register set command cycle time(tMRD) must be satisfied to complete the write operation to the extended mode register(2).
+Mode register contents can be changed using the same command and clock cycle requirements during normal operation as long as all banks are in the precharge state.

-EMRS(2) Programming:
+EMR(2) Programming: